Introduction to Zen Practice Weekend (Online)

 Saturday Afternoon Sessions

-Art/Body Practice 2:00-3:00 Immersion into the “artless arts” of Zen and awakened body practice.
+2:00-3:00pm Art & Body Practice Immersion into the “artless arts” of Zen and awakened body practice. *Please bring a pen and some paper.

 Sunday Morning Session